13 Lucky Dogs With Blue Eyes

 #13.
 American Pit Bull Terrier

-Is There a Risk of Deafness in Dogs With Blue Eyes?
+Risk of Deafness in Blue-Eyed Dogs

 Final Thoughts